medenizoren/redis-whistle/README.md

 ## License
 RedisWhistle is released under the [MIT License](LICENSE).
 RedisWhistle knows the importance of freedom and spreading joy through open-source software.

-## Acknowledgments
-RedisWhistle wouldn't have been possible without the inspiration and incredible work of the Redis community.
-We extend our heartfelt thanks to everyone who has contributed to RedisWhistle and continues to support its development.
-Keep whistling with RedisWhistle!

----

-RedisWhistle – Whistling away your data storage worries since 2023!